Student Records and Transcripts

 Grades & Grade Point Average (GPA)

-Your grades are important to you—and they’re important to us, too.
-Your grcalade point average (GPA) is an important indicator of your progress in college, and it’s used as a factor if you plan to transfer elsewhere and in determining scholarships.
+Your grades are important to you—and they're important to us, too.
+Your grade point average (GPA) is an important indicator of your progress in college, and it's used as a factor if you plan to transfer elsewhere and determine scholarships.

 Standards of Academic Progress (SOAP)

 ECC requires students to make satisfactory academic progress toward their educational goals, defined as a cumulative GPA of at least 2.0.
-For details, see Standards of Academic Progress policy.
-Or check improve your grades for tips on raising your GPA.
+For details, see the Standards of Academic Progress policy and content on how to improve your grades for tips on raising your GPA.

 Update Your Information

 If you have a new address, email address, or phone number, or if you would like to update your preferred name, personal pronouns, or gender identity, you can update it through the accessECC Portal.
 Learn how to update your personal information.

 Transfer Credit Evaluation

 Are you transferring to ECC from another college?
 Get credit for prior coursework by submitting your official transcript.
 Learn about transfer credit evaluation.